Q: What is Amazon Elastic Container Service?

 Q: I want to launch containers.
 Why do I have to launch tasks?

-Docker encourages you to split your applications up into their individual components, and Elastic Container Service is optimized for this pattern.
-Tasks allow you to define a set of containers that you would like to be placed together (or part of the same placement decision), their properties, and how they may be linked.
-Tasks include all the information that Amazon ECS needs to make the placement decision.
+Docker encourages you to split your applications up into their individual components, and Amazon ECSis optimized for this pattern.
+Tasks allow you to define a set of containers you would like to place together (or part of the same placement decision), their properties, and how they may be linked.
+Tasks include all the information Amazon ECS needs to make the placement decision.
 To launch a single container, your task Definition should only include one container definition.

 Q: Does Amazon ECS support applications and services?

-The service scheduler will also automatically recover containers that become unhealthy (fail ELB health checks) or stop running to ensure you have the desired number of healthy containers supporting your application.
+The service scheduler will also automatically recover containers that become unhealthy (i.e. fail ELB health checks) or stop running to ensure you have the desired number of healthy containers supporting your application.